hugoledoux/msc_geomatics_thesis_typst/chapters/introduction.typ

 == Figures <sec:figures>

+#info[Typst---very annoyingly!---does not support figures in PDF, only PNG and SVG.
+You need to convert your PDF to SVG, you can use that: #link("https://cloudconvert.com/pdf-to-svg")]

 @fig:sometriangles is a simple figure in PNG format, notice the use of `placement: auto` to put the figure at the best place possible (top or bottom, Typst decides for you).